mirinez/mini-countdown/README.md

 The purpose of this project is educational:

-- To understand how CSS animations work
+- To understand how CSS animations work.
-- To analyze how `transform` and `@keyframes` interact
+- To analyze how `transform` and `@keyframes` interact.
-- To explore how JavaScript controls CSS-driven animations
+- To explore how JavaScript controls CSS-driven animations.
-- To practice reading and documenting existing code
+- To practice reading and documenting existing code.

 This project is part of my learning process while studying Full Stack Web Development.